Last Updated on April 22, 2021 by Helga

 Rome was initially ruled by Kings along with three other administrative bodies until the people revolted and Rome became a Republic.
 The Republic lasted until the death of Julius Caesar, who was named dictator for life but was not Emperor like his successor Augustus.

 In ancient Rome, the life of the inhabitants was centered around the seven hills the city was settled on.
 Rome was known to have a large number of monuments and structures, some of which are still present in the city today.
-Anyone who visits Rome should make time to see the famous Pantheon, the Forum of Trajan, and the Coloseum.
+Anyone who visits Rome should make time to see the famous Pantheon, the Forum of Trajan, and the Colosseum.

 The city also had various aqueducts that supplied drinking water for the wonderful fountains.
 There were even several baths, gymnasiums, theaters, libraries, old markets and several different shops in the city.
 The architecture for the residential areas was quite varied and Rome boasted many beautiful and elaborate villas as well as basic modest houses.
-The imperial palaces and residences were located on the Palantine Hill, while the lower classes of society lived in the city center, characterized by residence buildings and insulae.
+The imperial palaces and residences were located on the Palatine Hill, while the lower classes of society lived in the city center, characterized by residence buildings and insulae.

 Roman Painting Styles